sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 52994ef22481     daphne/duck     ...     happy_hamster
 ```

 Note how Daphne's duck container has a *container ID*, a base image, and a funny-looking name, `happy_hamster`.
-You can use this name as an alias for the container ID.
+This name is an alias for the container ID.

 ## Containers come from other containers